w3c/rch-wg-charter/README.md

-# Proposed Charter for a Linked Data Signatures Working Group
+# Proposed Charter for an RDF Dataset Canonicalization and Hash Working Group

 Any text in this repository should be considered as _a draft of a draft_.
 The process to get to a charter is: